Quasaur/thoughts/content/TOPICS/topic-THE-BIBLE.md

 # Topic: ANTHROPOLOGY

 ## Description
-The sacred scriptures of Christians comprising the Old Testament and the New Testament.
+The Sacred Scriptures of Christians comprising the Old Testament and the New Testament.

 ## Sub-Topics